 - Product Design - Design in Complexity (Produktdesign - design for kompleksitet)

-The following courses cannot be taken individually since they are part of different degree programs, but they have a sustainable development perspective integrated in them.
+The following courses cannot be taken individually since they are part of different degree programmes, but they have a sustainable development perspective integrated in them.

 - Environmental Economics (student.oslomet.no) (Master’s degree in Business Administration)

 - European Project Semester (europeanprojectsemester.eu)

 - Food, Globalisation and Governance (student.oslomet.no) (Master's degree in Public Health Nutrition)